Jan 16 2025

 First off, let’s look at some of those new (or, at least, new-ish) sports broadcast partnerships, an area that’s seen some significant departures from the “old normal” in recent years:

-• The NFL made its first major move into the streaming world, first striking an agreement with Amazon that will put its Thursday Night Football package exclusively on Prime Video for the next decade, and then reaching a deal with Google to place the league's highly-coveted NFL Sunday Ticket package exclusively on YouTube TV.
+• The NFL has an agreement with Amazon that puts its Thursday Night Football package exclusively on Prime Video through 2033, as well as a deal with Google that places the league's highly-coveted NFL Sunday Ticket package exclusively on YouTube TV and YouTube Primetime Channels.
+And, they recently signed a three-year deal with Netflix, allowing the streaming giant exclusive access to Christmas Day games.

 • Major League Soccer (MLS) joined MLB over on Apple TV+, granting exclusive global broadcast rights to the iPhone maker for 10 years beginning in 2023.